stratosphereips/netflowlabeler/README.md

 - You can use negative conditions
 - All columns that can be interpreted as numbers can be compared with <, >, <= and >=
 - You can add comments in any place
+- You can use CIDR notation for IP ranges
+- You can label all the Zeek log files, by using the labels you put in the conn.log file

 # Example Configuration File of Labels